LazaUK/IndustrySolutions-WindFarm/README.md

 ![screenshot_4.2](images/Screenshot4_2.png)
 3. Use meshes from your 3D model to add required elements to 3D scene:
 ![screenshot_4.3](images/Screenshot4_3.png)
 4. Configure and assign relevant behaviour to your 3D elements from the earlier steps.
-Behaviour can enable *Status*, *Alerts* or *Windgets" functionality as shown below:
+Behaviour can enable *Status*, *Alerts* or *Widgets" functionality as shown below:
 ![screenshot_4.4](images/Screenshot4_4.png)

 ## Step 5 - Generate mock telemetry with a Python simulator